 .
 The board of Homebuilders, therefore, likewise, does not support or encourage public charter schools.
 However, in a spirit of friendship, we welcome charter school members to join Homebuilders with the hope of educating all our families of the clear benefits of private home schooling.
 Homebuilders is not a forum for information about government-funded education programs.

 Membership Fees and Refunds:

-Graduation: Homebuilders who are high school seniors may participate in our graduation ceremony if they have been a member of Homebuilders for two years prior to their graduation.
+Graduation: High school seniors may participate in our graduation ceremony if they have been a member of Homebuilders for two consecutive years prior to their graduation.
 The board reserves the right to make exceptions to this rule based on extenuating circumstances.
 A written request for exception would need to be submitted to the board no later than 4 months before the graduation ceremony.

 Sub-groups: Sub-group leaders must be current members of Homebuilders.
-Sub- groups are advised to have their own membership application forms specific to their group, although this does not replace the obligation of signing the Homebuilders member release form.
-Sub- groups may develop their own policies and directions for participation.
+Sub-groups are advised to have their own membership application forms specific to their group, and may develop their own policies and directions for participation.

 Job Description for Board Members

 Secretary: keeps meeting minutes (or designates substitute) at board meetings.